Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

  - **Sapelo2**: the Georgia Advanced Computing Research Center's Sapelo2 cluster.
  - **Stampede2**: the Texas Advanced Computing Center's Stampede2 cluster.

 In the **Sandbox** your code will run in a very resource-constrained environment.
-Please keep your runs small.
+Please keep your requests small (<1GB memory and disk space), and be aware your runs will fail if the environment cannot service them.

 To deploy your code on clusters, you must add a `resources` section to your `plantit.yaml` file: